July Community Corner

 Volunteer Work Day

-July 8: PA Pump Primers returns to Harrisburg starting at 10 a.m., when a parade of antique fire trucks will leave the state Farm Show building and travel to Riverfront Park, where they will be on view all day.
+July 14: PA Pump Primers’ 43rd Annual Antique Fire Apparatus Show and Muster returns to Harrisburg, 10 a.m. to 4 p.m.
+A parade of antique fire trucks will leave the PA Farm Show Building and travel to Riverfront Park, where they will be on view all day.
 Speak to owners, play games, grab food and listen to music.
 Learn more at papumpprimers.org.

-July 8-13: Palmyra Public Library will hold its annual used book sale at Palmyra First United Methodist Church, 520 E Birch St. The book sale opens on July 8 with an early bird preview from 7:30 to 9 a.m. for a $5 fee per person.
-At 9 a.m., the sale will open to the public and will run until 1 p.m.
-July 13 is $5 per bag day.
-Visit lclibs.org/palmyra.
+July 14-19: Palmyra Public Library will hold its annual used book sale at Palmyra First United Methodist Church, 520 E. Birch St. The sale will open with an early bird preview, 7:30 to 9 a.m., on July 14.
+Customers should bring boxes or bags for purchases.
+For details, visit palmyra.lclibs.org.

 3rd in The Burg

-July 21: Enjoy the best of Harrisburg during 3rd in the Burg, the monthly arts and culture event at galleries, restaurants and art spaces throughout downtown and Midtown.
+July 20: Enjoy the best of Harrisburg during 3rd in the Burg, the monthly arts and culture event at galleries, restaurants and art spaces throughout downtown and Midtown, organized by TheBurg.
 Check out all the action at thirdintheburg.org.

 Nature & Art Fest